 Tigtone Plot: What is it about?

-Tigtone is the stuff the original barbarian heroes were made of.
-His constant thirst is for adventure, and sagas, and quests, especially if they come with over-dramatic dialogue opportunities.
+Tigtone is an intense adventurer with a thirst for quests, especially if they come with over-dramatic dialogue opportunities.
 In the sort-of-macabre, medieval kingdom of Propecia, obsessed with sagas, ruled by a two-headed King Queen, Tigtone exists surrounded by character mashups like Prince Lavender and King Queen’s attendant called Command-Or Mathis.
 His trusty sidekick, Helpy, who possesses the ability to regenerate himself, accompanies Tigtone regularly on over-the-top tasks and strange assignments all over Propecia which, more often than not, lead to much slaughtering of enemies as a byproduct.

 The YouTube original “The Begun of Tigtone”, introduced this skewed and surreal fantasy tale that to the audience, where gorgeous 2D facial recognition based art combined with an over-the-top quest obsessed hero to create a bizarre and hilarious world.
 The new series follows the quirky misadventures of the hero Tigtone, the sociopathic – albeit hilarious – adventurer whose only two desires are to write braggy tales in his journal and go on quests that he wins by any unscrupulous and crazy methods, and extreme violence.
 He usually teams up with someone, and often just leaves those partners – used, abused, and ground into the dust – just so our hero can finish the quest and get back to bragging in his journal.
 His bizarre quests range from something mundane like discovering where the bland chicken dinners came from in the royal banquet, all the way to helping vile villains destroy the beauty and ugly-fy their kingdom again.
 The only common factor across quests is that they are all violent, bloody, unpredictable, hilarious, and crazy.